zaaack/foy/README.md

 ## Using in CI servers

-If you use Foy in CI servers, you might won't want the loading because most CI servers will log the stdout and stderr to files, the loading will be logged as frames.
-Luckily, Foy has already considered this use case, you can simple disable the loading behavior like this:
+If you use Foy in CI servers, you won't want the [loading spinners](https://github.com/sindresorhus/cli-spinners) as most CI servers will log stdout and stderr in discreet frames not meant for continuous streaming animations.
+Luckily, Foy has already considered this!
+You can simply disable the loading animation like this:

 ```ts
 import { task, setGlobalOptions } from 'foy'